ariaandika/wingman/readme.md

 - make specific opt in plugin for tailwind, extra scripts
 - data validation
-- expose utility types
 - make simmilar api for transform
 - add api for custom error handling
-- make form able to include more than one

 ## Maybe